Braves vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have gone 56-31 in games they were listed as the moneyline favorite (winning 64.4% of those games).
+- The Braves have won 57 of the 88 games they were favored on the moneyline this season (64.8%).

-- In games it has played as moneyline favorites with odds of -185 or shorter, Atlanta has a 27-9 record (winning 75% of its games).
+- Atlanta has an 18-7 record (winning 72% of its games) when playing as moneyline favorites of -225 or shorter.

-- Based on this matchup's moneyline, the Braves' implied win probability is 64.9%.
+- Based on this game's moneyline, the Braves' implied win probability is 69.2%.

-- Atlanta has played in 100 games with set over/under, and have combined with opponents to go over the total 52 times (52-45-3).
+- Atlanta has had an over/under set by oddsmakers 101 times, and have combined with opponents to go over the total in 53 of those games (53-45-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!